Spigushe/BotLigue/README.md

 ## Installation
 You can download this repository and set a `.env` file at the project root.
 Note that `.env` is not uploaded to GitHub as it is ignored via `.gitignore`.
-The information required to be put into the fil is mentioned later.
+The information required to be put into the file is mentioned later.

 Then, you have to run the setup script
 ```bash